redhat-developer/app-services-sdk-go/docs/authentication.md

 `.openshift.com/*, https://prod.foo.redhat.com/*, https://prod.food.redhat.com:1337/*`

-For more information about how to use Keycloak.js please refer to [official documentation](https://github.com/keycloak/keycloak-documentation/blob/master/securing_apps/topics/oidc/javascript-adapter.adoc)

-> NOTE: We are working on SDK for Authentication that will provide out of the box support for connections

 ## Authentication for Instance SDK's

 To authenticate to the Instance SDK's we need to create service account